Save to List My Reading List

 4.03 Dissolution

-Upon termination or dissolution of the [Name of the Nonprofit Organization or Corporation], any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.
+Upon termination or dissolution of the [Name of the Nonprofit Organization or Corporation], any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501c3 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.

-The organization to receive the assets of the [Name of the Nonprofit Organization or Corporation] hereunder shall be selected by the discretion of a majority of the managing body of the [Name of the Nonprofit Organization or Corporation]and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the [Name of the Nonprofit Organization or Corporation] by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
-The court upon a finding that this section is applicable shall select the qualifying organization or organizations to receive the assets to be distributed, giving preference if practicable to organizations located within the State of Montana.
+The organization to receive the assets of the [Name of the Nonprofit Organization or Corporation] hereunder shall be selected by the discretion of a majority of the managing body of the [Name of the Nonprofit Organization or Corporation] and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the [Name of the Nonprofit Organization or Corporation] by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
+The court upon a finding that this section is applicable shall select the qualifying organization or organizations to receive the assets to be distributed, giving preference if practicable to organizations located within the state of [Your State].

-In the event that the court shall find that this section is applicable but that there is no qualifying organization known to it which has a charitable purpose, which, at least generally, includes a purpose similar to this corporation, then the court shall direct the distribution of its assets lawfully available for distribution to the Treasurer of the State of Montana to be added to the general fund.
+In the event that the court shall find that this section is applicable but that there is no qualifying organization known to it which has a charitable purpose, which, at least generally, includes a purpose similar to this corporation, then the court shall direct the distribution of its assets lawfully available for distribution to the Treasurer of the State of [Your State] to be added to the general fund.

-4.03 Prohibited Distributions
+Prohibited Distributions

 No part of the net earnings, or properties of this corporation, on dissolution or otherwise, shall inure to the benefit of, or be distributable to, its members, directors, officers or other private person or individual, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article III, Section 3.01.